cokelaer/bioservices/README.rst

 biological databases (not to re-invent new databases) and to alleviates the needs for expertise in Web Services for the developers/users.

-BioServices provides access to 43 Web Services.
-For a quick start, look at some notebooks here `github cokelaer/bioservices <https://github.com/cokelaer/bioservices/tree/master/notebooks/>`_ and here `github bioservices <https://github.com/bioservices/notebooks>`_.
+BioServices provides access to about 40 Web Services.

 Here is a small example using the UniProt Web Service to search for the zap70 specy in human organism::